Designing an Employer Control Center for Earned Wage Access

 Pinch to Zoom

-Design pivot from data scanning to readable signals
+Design pivot: from data scanning to instant insights

 Instead of forcing managers to scan rows of data, we introduced unified KPI and wellness cards that communicate state and trend at a glance.
 This approach reduces cognitive load and immediately increases decision confidence.